Allison Rabour

 Allison Rabour (born 2 March 1967) is a former Italian female long-distance runner who competed at individual senior level at the IAAF World Women's Road Race Championships and at the IAAF World Cross Country Championships (1989, 1991).

 She was 5th at the 1989 Summer Universiade – Women's 10,000 metres.

 National titles

-She won a national championships at individual senior level.
+She won a national championships at the individual senior level.